Cathedral of St. Ignatius Loyola (Palm Beach Gardens, Florida)

 The Cathedral of St. Ignatius Loyola is a Catholic cathedral in Palm Beach Gardens, Florida.
 It is the seat of the Diocese of Palm Beach, which administers to the counties of Palm Beach, Martin, Okeechobee, St. Lucie, and Indian River.
 The diocese oversees 49 individual parishes.
-The current bishop is Gerald Barbarito.

 History

 St. Ignatius Loyola was established as a parish of the Archdiocese of Miami on June 25, 1970, by Archbishop Coleman Carroll.
 The Rev. John Mulcahy was appointed to be the first pastor.
 The first Mass for the parish was celebrated at Palm Beach Gardens Community High School for less than two dozen people on July 5, 1970.
 By 1974 there were over 600 families in the parish.
 Ground was broken in January of that year for a multi-purpose facility.
 It opened in December and served the parish for ten years.
 A rectory was built in 1979 and by 1982 the parish had over 2,000 households and plans were made for a new church.

 Construction for the present church was begun in 1983.
 While it was being built Pope John Paul II established the Diocese of Palm Beach on June 16, 1984.
 St. Ignatius was chosen as the cathedral for the new diocese.
 The new cathedral church was dedicated by Archbishop Edward A. McCarthy on October 6, 1984.
 Bishop Thomas V. Daily was installed as the First Bishop of Palm Beach on October 24 of the same year.